VFM-VAE: Vision Foundation Models Can Be Good Tokenizers for Latent Diffusion Models: Abstract

 \section{Abstract}

-The performance of Latent Diffusion Models (LDMs) is critically dependent on the quality of their visual tokenizer.
-While recent works have explored incorporating Vision Foundation Models (VFMs) via distillation, we identify a fundamental flaw in this approach: it inevitably weakens the robustness of alignment with the original VFM, causing the aligned latents to deviate semantically under distribution shifts.
-In this paper, we bypass distillation by proposing a more direct approach: Vision Foundation Model Variational Autoencoder (VFM-VAE).
-To resolve the inherent tension between the VFM's semantic focus and the need for pixel-level fidelity, we redesign the VFM-VAE decoder with \textbf{Multi-Scale Latent Fusion} and \textbf{Progressive Resolution Reconstruction blocks}, enabling high-quality reconstruction from spatially coarse VFM features.
-Furthermore, we provide a comprehensive analysis of representation dynamics during diffusion training, introducing the proposed SE-CKNNA metric as a more precise tool for this diagnosis.
-This analysis allows us to develop a joint tokenizer-diffusion alignment strategy that dramatically accelerates convergence.
-Our innovations in tokenizer design and training strategy lead to superior performance and efficiency: our system reaches a \textbf{gFID (w/o CFG) of 2.20 in merely 80 epochs} (a $10\times$ speedup over prior tokenizers).
-With continued training to \textbf{640 epochs}, it further attains a \textbf{gFID (w/o CFG) of 1.62}, establishing direct VFM integration as a superior paradigm for LDMs.
-Our code and models are available at \href{https://github.com/tianciB/VFM-VAE}{project page}.
+The performance of Latent Diffusion Models (LDMs) is critically dependent on the quality of their visual tokenizers.
+While recent works have explored incorporating Vision Foundation Models (VFMs) into the tokenizers training via distillation, we empirically find this approach inevitably weakens the robustness of learnt representation from original VFM.
+In this paper, we bypass the distillation by proposing a more direct approach by leveraging the frozen VFM for the LDMs tokenizer, named VFM Variational Autoencoder (VFM-VAE).
+To fully exploit the potential to leverage frozen VFM for the LDMs tokenizer, we design a new decoder to reconstruct realistic images from the semantic-rich representation of VFM.
+With the proposed VFM-VAE, we conduct a systematic study on how the representation from different tokenizers impact the representation learning process throughout diffusion training, enabling synergistic benefits of dual-side alignment on both tokenizers and diffusion models.
+Our effort in tokenizer design and training strategy lead to superior performance and efficiency: our system reaches a \textbf{gFID (w/o CFG) of 2.22 in merely 80 epochs} (a $10\times$ speedup over prior tokenizers).
+With continued training to \textbf{640 epochs}, it further attains a \textbf{gFID (w/o CFG) of 1.62}.
+These results offer solid evidence for the substantial potential of VFMs to serve as visual tokenizers to accelerate the LDM training progress.